Quick Picks

 What it's about: London Detective Inspector Rachel Carey (Holliday Grainger) discovers that intelligence agencies are using real-time deepfake video to manipulate criminal cases, news broadcasts, and public opinion.
 Created by Ben Chanan, the BBC conspiracy thriller ran three series and 18 episodes between 2019 and 2026, streaming on Peacock in the US.

 Aiifi's Take: The single most prescient AI show ever made.
 The Capture imagined real-time AI deepfakes as a state surveillance tool five years before the technology arrived in everyday hands, and the second-season pivot to live news manipulation is now indistinguishable from real headlines.
 Holliday Grainger anchors all of it.
 The dense conspiracy plotting demands attention.
 Best for viewers who want to know what AI deception actually looks like.
 Rotten Tomatoes 92% / 100% on the first two seasons.
 IMDb 8.0.
+Required viewing for anyone in legal, compliance, journalism, or security roles where evidence integrity and AI-generated content have become operational concerns.

 9. Devs (2020)

 What it's about: After her boyfriend disappears on his first day at a Silicon Valley quantum computing startup, software engineer Lily Chan (Sonoya Mizuno) tries to break into the secretive "Devs" division and discover what the project actually is.
-From the writer-director of Ex Machina, the 8-episode FX limited series stars Nick Offerman as the company's reclusive founder.
+From Alex Garland, the writer-director of Ex Machina, the 8-episode FX limited series stars Nick Offerman as the company's reclusive founder.

 Aiifi's Take: The most philosophically ambitious AI show on this list.
 The show uses the trappings of a tech thriller to ask whether a sufficiently powerful AI proves the universe is deterministic, and the production design (a backlit golden cube housing the machine) is the most striking visual on this list.
 The pacing is glacial; every shot runs too long.
 Best for viewers who treated Ex Machina as a starting point, not a finish line.
 FX Networks limited series.
+The show's central question, whether a sufficiently powerful AI proves human behaviour is predictable, is the philosophical version of debates now happening about predictive AI in finance, hiring, and credit decisions.

 Which Are the Best Near-Future AI TV Shows?